-The COO confirmed on 05.28.25 that all employees, including adjunct faculty, are required to complete the Title IX training upon hire, as well as on an annual basis thereafter.
-98.5% of employees completed the training during this reporting period.
-This excludes two employees who are currently on leave or not actively teaching at this time.
-Board members are also required to complete the Title IX training annually and 29% of board members completed the training during this reporting period.
-For the JC Ethics Course, 98% of our active employees completed and 14% of our board members completed the training during this reporting period.
+The COO confirmed on 04.29.24 that all employees, including adjunct faculty, are required to complete the Title IX training upon hire, as well as on an annual basis thereafter.
+99.6 % of employees completed the training during this reporting period.
+Board members are also required to complete the training annually and 50% of board members completed the training during this reporting period.